Day of the Dead (1985 film): Filming

 Filming took place in the fall of 1984 at locations in Pennsylvania and Florida.
 All above-ground scenes were filmed at several locations around Florida, where Romero was living at the time.
-The opening scene was filmed in the downtown area of Fort Myers, Florida.
+The opening scene was filmed in the downtown area of Fort Myers.

 Release and reception

 Subsequent to its theatrical release, the film has grossed over 30 million dollars worldwide.
 Day of the Dead would earn most of its gross revenue when the film was released internationally on VHS format, and later DVD and Blu-ray.
 This is in contrast to the film's poor box-office reception when it was released in cinemas.

 Ken Foree and David Emge from Dawn of the Dead and Joseph Pilato from Day of the Dead at a Dead series convention.

-Based on 103 reviews collected by Rotten Tomatoes, Day of the Dead has a 61% approval rating making it the lowest-rated film in Romero's original Dead trilogy, with Night of the Living Dead having a 95% approval rating and Dawn of the Dead having a 92% approval rating.
+Based on 103 reviews collected by Rotten Tomatoes, Day of the Dead has a 61% approval rating, making it the lowest-rated film in Romero's original Dead trilogy, with Night of the Living Dead having a 95% approval rating and Dawn of the Dead having a 92% approval rating.
 The website's critical consensus states that "Day of the Dead may arguably be the least haunting entry in George A. Romero's undead trilogy, but it will give audiences' plenty to chew on with its shocking gore and scathing view of society".
 On Metacritic the film holds a score of 60 out of 100 based on reviews from 13 critics, indicating "mixed or average" reviews.